UANATACA/ONESHOT-REPO/oneshot_gui.md

 > STEP 3: Mapping volumes (for environments with a pool of One-Shot Optimizer).

-In high performance environments with a pool of One-Shot Optimizer, service settings, data and logs must be stored in a shared volume outside Optimizer servers.
-These volumes must be defined in `docker-compose.yml` file in each One-Shot Optimizer.
+In high performance environments working with a pool of Optimizers, service settings, data and logs must be stored in a shared volume outside Optimizer servers.
+These volumes must be defined in the `docker-compose.yml` file for each One-Shot Optimizer.

 	cd /opt/oneshot_optimizer